robinrodricks/FluentFTP/README.md

 client.Encoding = System.Text.Encoding.GetEncoding(1252); // ANSI codepage 1252 (Windows Western)
 ```

-Here is the full list of codepages based on the charar you need:
+Here is the full list of codepages based on the charset you need:

 - 874 – English + Thai
 - 1250 – English + Central Europe